prajolshrestha/Medical_Imaging_Problems/05 Epipolar Consistency/code/readme.md

-Updated code has been added
+Updated code has been added but has error.